MITgcm/MITgcm/doc/getting_started/getting_started.rst

 `Intel MPI library <https://software.intel.com/en-us/intel-mpi-library>`_ (a.k.a. ``impi``),
 which requires special define statements in the optfile (in contrast with `Open MPI <https://www.open-mpi.org/>`_ or  `MVAPICH2 <http:mvapich.cse.ohio-state.edu/>`_ libraries; see :numref:`build_mpi`).
-Either of these ifort optfiles will work for a single threaded (i.e., non-MPI) run, as long as as the version of ifort is 11 or higher.
+Note that both ifort optfiles require ifort version 11 or higher.
 Many clusters now-a-day use `environment modules <http:modules.sourceforge.net>`_, which allows one to easily choose which compiler to use through ``module load «MODULENAME»``, automatically configuring your environment for a specific compiler choice (type ``echo $PATH`` to see where :filelink:`genmake2 <tools/genmake2>` will look for compilers and system software).